 The benefits of detox are that you can begin your treatment in a more comfortable and focused manner as doctors and nurses help keep painful or scary withdrawal symptoms at bay.
 It’s also safer than quitting on your own since the withdrawal issues are managed.

-Detox is just the first step in inpatient rehab for heroin abuse.
+Detox is just the first step in an intensive outpatient program (IOP) for heroin abuse.
 Treatment usually lasts between 30 days and several months; the length of treatment depends on your own situation and the treatment plan you work out with your providers.
 During treatment, you can expect to take part in a variety of activities and therapies.

-- Education about nutrition, healthy boundaries, and even legal or medical issues often play a role in addiction treatment.
+Education about nutrition, healthy boundaries, and even legal or medical issues often play a role in addiction treatment.
 The goal of inpatient treatment is to help you rest your mind, body, and soul so that you can exit treatment living a different lifestyle.
-Learning how to eat right, exercise or face your legal issues are all part of that pivot.
+Learning how to eat right, exercise, or face legal issues are all part of that pivot.

-The Difference in Changing Tides vs Other Addiction Treatment and Recovery Centers
+The Difference in Changing Tides vs Other Addiction Recovery and Treatment Centers

 Changing Tides takes a unique approach in the treatment process to all these best practices for long-term inpatient rehab.
 Individuals who enter our recovery program are supported by a safe environment and have access to a wide range of human services.
 But we believe in providing time for you to breathe and work individually on your own issues and detoxification, and our beachside facility is ideal for that purpose.

-We service these areas and more: Fayetteville, Winston-Salem, Greensboro, Durham, Charlotte, Asheville, Wilmington & Raleigh.
+We provide effective heroin treatment services to these areas and more: Fayetteville, Winston-Salem, Greensboro, Durham, Charlotte, Asheville, Blue Ridge, Wilmington & Raleigh, Kill Devil Hills, Nags Head, Harbinger, Corolla, Elizabeth City, Manteo, Currituck, and Camden.